simeonradivoev/PlanetarySystem/README.md

 If you want to use any part of this project, feel free.
 If you have questions, feel free to ask, and if I can I will answer.

 I use a custom deferred lighting system (just point lights) as well as [O'Neil Accurate Atmospheric Scattering Shading](http://http.developer.nvidia.com/GPUGems2/gpugems2_chapter16.html).
 I also render transparent objects in another pass, witch is very simple.
+The lighting and shading is fully in HDR.
+It is physically correct.

 For the GUI I made a simple GUI system using NanoVG graphics, with basic functionality for text input, sliders and buttons.